owidder/zer0slides/README.md

 ### Step 1: Create the host page

-The host page is the one and only full fledged HTML file you (with head and body and the whole enchilada):
+The host page is the one and only full fledged HTML file you need (with head and body and the whole enchilada):
 * The host page loads the needed CSS and JS files
 * The host page references all the slides.
 A slide is a file with a fragment of HTML code